grandimam/java/docs/src/chapter_7.md

-Lambda expressions are functional interfaces.
-An interface with single abstract method is called functional interface (java.lang.Runnable).
-They provide below functionalities.
+Lambda expressions are instances of functional interface.
+A functional interface is an interface with only one abstract method (java.lang.Runnable).
+They provide the below functionalities.

 - Use functions as method arguments
 - A function that can be created without belonging to any class.